BenTechLabs/NFC_Dimensions_Demo/README.md

 # NFC_Dimensions_Demo
-asimple nfc project useing the lego dimensions portal nfc board
+A simple NFC project written in python using the Lego Dimensions Portal as an NFC board.